-E-2 Visa Adjust Status vs. Consular Processing: If you are outside the United States, the only way to immigrate to the U.S. is to obtain an immigration visa from a U.S. consulate (which by definition is always overseas).
-This option is called “consular processing.”
-However, if you are already in the U.S., you can either apply for an Adjustment of Status (“AOS”) with the USCIS center or go through consular processing.
+If you are outside the United States, the only way to immigrate to the U.S. is to obtain an immigration visa from a U.S. consulate (which by definition is always overseas).

 There is generally a bar on adjusting status if you enter the U.S. under the Visa Waiver Program.
 This is unless you are an immediate relative of a U.S. citizen.
 However, the USCIS will make exceptions.
-One such exception is if you request to adjust status to the E-2 classification.
+One exception is if you request an adjustment of status to the E-2 classification.

 The E-2 nonimmigrant classification changes your status to “E-2 Treaty Investor.”
 E-2 classification initially enables nationals of a treaty country to be admitted to the United States for two years if they invest, or in some cases their employer invests, a substantial amount of capital into a United States business.
-Requests for extensions may be granted for up to 2 years, and there is no limit on the number extensions you can receive.
+Extensions are granted for up to 2 years, with no limit on the number y

-An E-2 Investor Visa is essentially the overseas form of E-2 classification.
-Persons outside of the U.S. apply for this option through consular processing at a U.S. consulate.
-The E-2 classification and the E-2 Visa both make you a “Treaty Investor.”
+An E-2 Investor Visa is basically the overseas form of E-2 classification.
+Persons outside of the U.S. apply for this option through consular processing.
+The E-2 classification and Visa both make you a “Treaty Investor.”
 They both have the same general qualifications, terms and conditions, and family immigration rules.
 However, their application processes are entirely different.

 If you have any questions or would like more information about becoming an E-2 Treaty Investor, contact Boyer Law Firm today.